roknicmilos/rokis-portfolio/README.md

 # Roki's Corner

-**Roki's Corner** is a personal portfolio website built with Django, dedicated to showcasing my work experience and projects.
-It's a space where I highlight my professional journey, the skills I've developed, and the projects I've worked on.
-Whether you're interested in my career path or the work I've done, Roki's Corner provides a comprehensive view of my expertise.
+**Roki's Corner** is a portfolio generation web application built with Django.
+It allows users to create and manage their portfolio pages, which can be downloaded as CVs in PDF format.

 ## Getting Started